krimerwool/Weather-Monitoring-Application/README.md

 ### Get a Bar graph Representation
 User gets a Bar graph which compares the current temperature of the six cities.

+### Get a Weather Reporter Styled Weather Report
+User will have to enter their own google gemini API key in src/summary_generator/summary.py:6

 ## Contact
 For any questions, feedback, or inquiries, please reach out:
 - Sarthak Pundir